masonrhayes/empirical_io/ps2/submission/empirical_io_ps2.md

     * Sum of product characteristics for all other firms $j \neq i$ in that year, class and country

-If "firms choose fuel consumption strategically in response to competitors and quickly adjust engines in response to new market information", then we would expect that market (year and country) and class (luxury cars are not directly competing with small cars) are important, and that the product characteristics of a firm's competitors in a market and a class are important information that indicate to a firm to adjust engines or not.
+If "firms choose fuel consumption strategically in response to competitors and quickly adjust engines in response to new market information", then I expect that market (year and country) and class (luxury cars are not directly competing with small cars) are important, and that the product characteristics of a firm's competitors in a market and a class are important information that indicate to a firm to adjust engines or not.

 The instruments I have chosen should account for this information.